SYNically-ACKward/pathtrace/README.md

 # PathTrace — Network Decision Analyzer

 A single-window, engineer-grade Tauri 2.x desktop app that shows you exactly what your OS will do with a packet — resolver selected, route matched, egress interface chosen, and firewall decision — before the packet leaves your machine.
+Co-Authored with Perplexity Computer (April 2026) and Claude Sonnet 4.6.

 ---